rinaldilucas/mean-task-manager/README.md

 ## Usage

-You can import the Insomnia routes via file `./db/routes-collection.json` and import the mongodb collections via file `./db/colletions`.
-And below are the implemented routes.
-You also can consult them inside `./api/routes` folder.
-Swagger documentation is also available at `http://localhost:3000/api-docs/`.
+You can import the Insomnia routes via file `./db/routes-collection.json` and import the mongodb collections via file `./db/colletions`. <br>Below are the implemented routes: you also can view them inside `./api/routes` folder or through the Swagger documentation at `http://localhost:3000/api-docs/`.

 ```js
 -----------------------------